 Nonetheless, some babies are aroused more easily than others.
 Here are some environmental factors that affect baby sleep patterns of arousal.

-Babies are HARDER to arouse (and therefore at greater risk of SIDS) if
+Studies suggest that babies are HARDER to arouse (and therefore at greater risk of SIDS) under the following conditions:

 • They live with a smoker (Horne et al 2004a)